gerbless/react-tutorial/README.md

 - UserProfile.js
 - ExampleApp.js

 Then we will copy our UserAvatar component in UserAvatar.js file, then we can delete the code from main.js.
-The same steps we need to repeat with UserData and UserProfile
+We need to repeat those steps with UserData and UserProfile.

 After this, if we try to run the same code, we will get the following error:

 ![error][screen04]

-This occurs because now our app is split into multiple files.
-To make our example running as before, we need to refactor a little bit these files.
+This occurs because now our app is split into multiple files and we are not importing the code properly.
+To make our example run as before, we need to refactor a just little bit these files.

 So, we will begin with our UserAvatar.js file